Keith Ruskin, MD: From cockpit to operating room

 Dr. Ruskin has long been interested in how clinical decisions are made, and how errors can be avoided.
 He is an internationally recognized expert on operating room safety; author of numerous publications on anesthesia informatics, neurosurgical anesthesia, and medical information technology; and a Federal Aviation Administration-designated aviation medical examiner.

 “We want to know what is happening when someone who has the right information and training nonetheless makes an error,” he said.
 “That way we can predict what problems could occur, and learn to manage situations before they become problems.”

 One of the lessons that Dr. Ruskin has learned as he trains to become a flight instructor is that, contrary to popular belief, good judgment and effective decision-making are skills that can be taught.
 He is teaching those skills to an increasing number of medical professionals.
 The culture of medicine is beginning to shift, putting greater openness to examining vulnerabilities in systems, and to discussing how clinicians can adjust practices to achieve the highest possible level of patient care, he said.

 “The fact that humans can fly is pretty amazing, but no more so than what we do every day in the operating room,” Dr. Ruskin said.
 Neither should ever be treated as routine.”

-This Article was submitted by Mark Santore, on Monday, May 05, 2014.
+This article was submitted by Mark Santore on May 5, 2014.